 Free Easy Checking

-This account is essentially Free EveryDay Checking with the addition of $10 in ATM fee rebates every month.
-It also comes with more requirements; members must either establish a direct deposit or use their debit card linked to the account 20 times per month.
+This account features $10 a month in ATM fee rebates, no minimum balance required, checking protection options, and monthly dividend credits.
+There is also no monthly service fee when you set up a qualifying direct deposit.
+Members must either establish a direct deposit or use their debit card linked to the account 20 times per month.
 If members fail to meet these requirements for three months in a row, the account will be converted into a Free EveryDay Checking account.

 Navy Federal Credit Union has a basic savings account.
 Since it's a credit union, this account is known as a share account.
 Think of this as your investment in the credit union, but the investment is only $5.
 You must have a savings account to become a member, but you can keep the bulk of your savings in other products such as CDs and money market accounts.
 You only need to maintain that $5 minimum in the savings account.

-Savings earn 0.25% APY with monthly distributions.
+Savings earn 0.25% APY, compounded monthly.
 As long as you maintain the $5 minimum, you'll earn that APY on your balance.